JohnathanBevers/Drum-Kit/Drum-Kit/README.md

 # This is a simple project where a user can press certain keys on their keyboard and how it play a corresponding sound.
-I use JavaScript for this project.
+#Skills used: JS, css, html